alfonmedela/To_Vaccinate_or_Not_to_Vaccinate/README.md

 - Fastai
 - Transformers

 Just in case you are not able to run it, I include a requirements.txt with all the dependencies I have installed in the conda environment.
-You can check the versions there. *(pending)*
+You can check the versions there.

 ### Running the algorithm
 Repeat step 1 and 2 for every split (0,1,2,3,4):